Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	20. Alternate (Voluntary Order) me-points: 3/3
 	21. Kind of person most protected:  Panarchic Ritualists.
 Yes, even if someone else attempts it.
 	22. Special categories:  Detached, Nightmare, Galactic Politics
-	23. Alternate (Voluntary Order) categories:  Hedonological, Rehabilitative, Failsafe
+	23. Alternate (Voluntary Order) categories:  Hedonological, Rehabilitative, Failsafe, Furry
 	24. Conversion potential:  Commonwealth->Panarchy (unidirectional)
 14. Beyonder Engine
 	1. Mechanism proposal:  Deep space ZPE arrays.
 If the setting has them, they may be quietly operating forever in the periphery of all systems, accumulating energy and converting it into purified elements.
 They can't be used sustainably, because they produce power very slowly.
 Almost any 'serious' draw on their reserves will swiftly deplete them.
 Only the Old Empire is patient enough to get real use out of them.
 In theory, sufficient patience would make the ZPE arrays limitless; in practice, it's unreasonable to expect that reserves generated by a trickling process would be used in a wholly sustainable manner.